covid19data-us/covid19data.us/README.md

 ## Current Situation

 - A few have contributed and probably this should merge into covidtracker project.
-- Over the weekend I opened up another GCP project and decided with the help of a couple of others to pull JHU data into Prometheus and expose the endpoint and do a little Grafana work.
+- Over the weekend I opened up another GCP project and decided with the help of a couple of others to pull JHU :school: data into Prometheus and expose the endpoint and do a little Grafana work.
 - Add the datasource in Grafana (whosoever will)

-## --- Contribute if you believe ---
+## Contribute if you believe

 "We should not hold data hostage"